percona/k8spxc-docs/docs/data-insert.md

     );
     ```

-    If there is no `test` collection created, MongoDB creates when inserting documents.

    ??? example "Output"

-        ```mysql
+        ```text
         ...
         ```

-2. Query the collection to verify the data insertion
+3. Adding data to the newly created table will look as follows:

     ```mysql
     INSERT INTO `extraordinary_gentlemen` (`name`,`occupation`)